-Lie not a recident of South Africa, or

-the payment is for services rendered in the course of carrying on any independent trade.
+- a resident of South Africa and - the payment is for services rendered in the course of carrying on any independent trade.

 A person will not be an Independent Contractor (i.e. is an employee for employees' tax purposes) if he: